Rupali Ganguly: Political career

 Ganguly started her political career in 2024, by joining Bharatiya Janta Party at the party headquarters in Delhi, on 1 May 2024.
 On joining BJP, she said, "The one personality that attracts everyone towards BJP is PM Narendra Modi.
 When I see this 'Mahayagya' of development, I feel that I should also take part in this."

 In the media

 A report from Times Of India marked her as the highest earning Indian television actor in 2023.
 Ganguly is known for portraying powerful roles on-screen.
 In the Eastern Eyes "Top 50 Asian Stars" list, she was placed 29th in 2022 and 16th in 2024.
 In 2023, Ganguly featured in an ad for the Vocal for Local campaign, along with her 'Anupamaa co-actor Gaurav Khanna.
 In 2023, she ranked 5th in Times Now "Popular Television Actresses" list.

-Controversy
+Controversies

-In November 2024, Rupali filed a defamation lawsuit for Rs 50 Crore against her stepdaughter Esha Verma on purported allegations.
+In November 2024, Rupali filed a defamation lawsuit for ₹50 crore against her stepdaughter Esha Verma on purported allegations.
 Esha Verma posted a video on her social media account, alleging that her father, Ashwin K Verma, harassed her mother.
+After the defamation suit, Esha deleted the post from her social media handles.

-After defamation suit Esha deleted the post from her social media handles.
+In 2026, Ganguly sparked widespread backlash for tweeting that she wished the "Prime Minister of India Narendra Modi was a dictator".